FAQs about Advanced Academic Services

 What is an AART and how do they support students?

-Mrs. Alyssa Grabel is an Advanced Academic Resource Teacher or AART.
+The AART is an Advanced Academic Resource Teacher.
 An AART’s role is to build and support the continuum of AAP services at each school.
 The AART provides resources for all school staff to be able to appropriately challenge students using approved curriculum from the AAP Curriculum Frameworks.
 The AART works with all teachers to be able utilize AAP curriculum on a regular basis.
 The AART’s role is to work with students and provide Level I, II and III services to students in conjunction with classroom teachers.
 They also serves as a resource for Level IV classroom teachers as they work to implement AAP curriculum in their classroom full-time.
 Additional information about the AART role is available on the AAP website.

 What subject areas offer middle school Honors classes and how can my child enroll in Honors classes?